Blockchain and InterPlanetary File System (IPFS)

 - We create the chain runtime by adding all the pallets into it.

-construct_runtime!( pub enum Runtime where Block = Block, NodeBlock = opaque::Block, UncheckedExtrinsic = UncheckedExtrinsic { System: frame_system, RandomnessCollectiveFlip: pallet_randomness_collective_flip, Timestamp: pallet_timestamp, Aura: pallet_aura, Grandpa: pallet_grandpa, Balances: pallet_balances, TransactionPayment: pallet_transaction_payment, Sudo: pallet_sudo, } ); - Lib.rs: This is the file where we can do the coupling and customization.
-Let’s understand one by one:
+construct_runtime!( pub enum Runtime where Block = Block, NodeBlock = opaque::Block, UncheckedExtrinsic = UncheckedExtrinsic { System: frame_system, RandomnessCollectiveFlip: pallet_randomness_collective_flip, Timestamp: pallet_timestamp, Aura: pallet_aura, Grandpa: pallet_grandpa, Balances: pallet_balances, TransactionPayment: pallet_transaction_payment, Sudo: pallet_sudo, } );

 - We can also add more business logic respective to any pallet or node.